 Made up of citizen volunteers appointed by the Mayor and City Council, the Committee for the Arts (CFTA) was established by City ordinance in 2000 to promote and celebrate Gloucester’s cultural heritage and to foster an appreciation of arts and artists in the local community.
-The Committee works to preserve and increase awareness of Gloucester’s WPA-era murals and other city-owned art.
+The Committee works to preserve and increase awareness of Gloucester’s WPA-era murals and other City-owned art.
 Additionally, the Committee develops and promotes educational programs and establishes awards and honors to recognize local artists.
-The committee works with other city departments to shape and implement a city-wide public art policy.
+The committee works with other City departments to shape and implement City-wide public art policy.
 The Committee advises City officials on the value of a diverse, cultural life as well as encourages art programs within public schools.

 Public Artworks in Need

-There are approximately objects in the collection.
 The City of Gloucester allocated $5000 towards the CFTA for fiscal year 2013.
-If you would like to join the effort to care for the irreplaceable City art-- including the historic murals-- and the work of the CFTA, contributions in support of our City art can me mailed to:
+If you would like to join the effort to care for the irreplaceable City art - including the historic murals- - and the work of the CFTA, contributions in support of our City art can be mailed to:

 45 Middle Street